 Will my current plugins and themes work in ClassicPress?

-All WordPress Themes or Plugins that are requiring a WordPress Version: 4.9 or lower will generally work in ClassicPress Version 1 and above.
-WordPress Plugins or Themes explicitly requiring WordPress Version: 5.0 or higher will not work with ClassicPress, and should not be used.
-If you’re experiencing something different, we’d appreciate you reporting it in the support forumsSlack, or GitHub.
+If they require blocks, they will not work with ClassicPress and should not be used.
+If you’re experiencing something different, we’d appreciate you reporting it in the support forums or GitHub.

 Important

-Note that ClassicPress already provides some alternatives for major Plugins such as WooCommerce, or Yoast SEO.
-If you switch to ClassicPress, you will want to have a look at these Plugins.
+Note that ClassicPress already provides some alternatives for major plugins such as WooCommerce, or Yoast SEO.
+If you switch to ClassicPress, you will want to have a look at these plugins.
 You can find them either in the ClassicPress Plugin Directory or consult below replacement list:

 How can I indicate my plugin/theme is compatible with ClassicPress?